arthurbr11/Blackjack/README.md

 # Blackjack

 ***
+# 0. How to run the code

+To just paly the game run the field main in the folder src.
+To have the terminal change **play_with_pygame** to **play**.
+To run the test you have to run the field test in the folder test.

 # 1. Introduction

 In this project, we will code the BlackJack game interface: [BlackJack : régles et déroulement du jeu](https://www.le-black-jack.com/regles-du-blackjack.html).
 Then we will code an AI that can play the game against other players.
 We first planned to have a working game without any wagering.
 Therefore we will code the number of players, their names and the different features of BlackJack.
 These features are for example: Split (we split our deck in two), Remain or draw a card.
 We will also code the graphical interface using the pygame library.
 Then we will see how to set up a betting system.
 We will then make AIs play our game against the users.
 We aim to do different card counts with our AI to know the best counting method, to know when to get out of the game...
 Finally we would like to study different parameters on the victory rate of our AI (deck with many cards, human vs. completely random card shuffle...).